stellar-deprecated/interstellar/docs/building.md

 Build process
 ===============

-This document will explain how build process looks like in IMS.
+This document will explain how the build process looks like in IMS.

-You may want to start with [Getting started](./getting-started.md) doc first.
+You may want to start with [Getting started](./readme.md) doc first.

 ## Webpack